escapegameibk/microcontroller/ECPROTO.md

 ##### MFRC522:

-MFRC522 contains after the special device ID a so called sub-action id, which is used to indicate to the slave what the master wants, and exactly 1 octet in lenght.
+MFRC522 contains after the special device ID, a so called sub-action id, which is used to indicate to the slave what the master wants and is exactly 1 octet in lenght.
 As with a regular command, every request by a master has to be answered with at least one frame.
 The following sub-commands have to be
 implemented: